translate/pootle/docs/api/api_user.rst

 :Returns: User with ``<USER>`` ID.

-.. note:: The consumer will get the user data only if it is authenticated as the user which is trying to get the data for.
+.. note:: The consumer will get the user data only if it is authenticated as the user which is trying to get the data for, or if it is a superuser.

+   If the consumer is a superuser, then it will get all the resource data for its own resource, but for the other users resources will get only a restricted set of the fields.

 .. code-block:: json